petzval/btferret/README.md

 d - Disconnect

 ```
-LE read/writes are programmed via btlib funtions as follows:
+LE read/writes for an LE server with a fixed address are programmed via btlib funtions as follows:

 ```c
 /* devices.txt for an LE device that has a fixed address